leanswift/leanswift.github.io/supplierportal/src/pages/24.2.0/usermanual-supplierportal-one-day-deployment-user-manual.md

 **Prerequisites**:
 - The handy file format must be in zip or json file only.
-- Initially Proxy URL, ION connect /Process model URL, Encoded service account (update in connection point), Encoded Service Account (update in workflow) values will be "Empty".
+- Initially Proxy URL, ION connect /Process model URL, Encoded service account (to update in cp_service_account), Encoded Service Account (to update in wf_service_account) values will be "Empty".
 These values should be updated in config.csv file from backend before installation.

 <kbd>
 <img alt="Upload ION Components" src="../../images/pwa/one_day_deployment/upload_ion_components.png">